 "Do you think porn is sexist?"
 No. Porn is porn.
 First, while I do think 90% of it is a joke (laughable dialog, unrealistic positions, implausible scenarios, fake bodies, fake orgasms, etc.), the reality is that men and women are highly sexual and have their little triggers.
-As an example, almost every girl I've known has expressed a desire to be submissive (to some degree; some more so than others).
-Whether it's a CEO who gets off on being whipped by a Dominatrix or a strong, independent woman who daydreams about being made to serve... sex is a mental sandbox for adults.
+As an example, most women I've known have expressed a desire to be submissive (to some extent; some more so than others).
+Whether it's a CEO who gets off on being whipped by a Dominatrix or a strong, independent woman who daydreams about being made to serve... sex is a kinky sandbox for adults.
 The toys and role play may be different, but in the end... it's just people exploring their fantasies.
-As long it's legal and consensual, who gives a shit (I don't).
+As long it's legal and consensual, who gives a damn (I don't).
 BDSM.
 Group sex.
 Dressing up as the Tin Man from Oz.
 A Fruit Loops fetish.
 Making love on the beach under a full moon.
 Tame or taboo.... it's all good.
 Let your inner deviant out.

 "Are your poems about ex-girlfriends?"
-No. I don't post any personal experiences.
+No. I don't usually post about personal experiences.

 "Are you into BDSM and/or are you a lifestyle Dom?"
-Ah, the Yang page.
-No, not really.
-I just think they're hot images.
+Ah, the Yin page.
+I do lean dominant, but no. I just think they're stunning photos.

 "So none of those pictures are of a former lover?"
-No. Outing an ex isn't my thing, nor do I show off my Fat Bastard body.
+No. Outing an ex isn't my thing.
+I'm a big believer in karma.

 "Have you ever had a massage with a happy ending?"
 Of course.
 First time was in the Philippines (at a 5-star hotel, no less).
 A few other resorts (Cabo, India) and a couple local places, over the years.
 I've never asked for it, though.
 I did stumble into a "parlor" once (that was super awkward... so much so that I walked out after the first 10 minutes).
 I am a massage ADDICT.
 Love them.
 Before Covid hit, I used to get 2-3 a month at my favorite Chinese and Thai spots (by the way, once you get a Chinese/Thai massage... you'll never go back; they massage 90% of your body vs. 60%; it's not sexual; it's just that they don't have the same hangups that most places do).
 I just want a killer massage.
 I want to feel like I've been roofied (where all I want to do is sleep).
 I find that if a handjob is offered, the massage sucks, so...
 I'll pass.